shrinerb/shrine/doc/design.md

 photo.image_attacher #=> #<Shrine::Attacher>
 ```

-When an ORM plugin is loaded, the `Shrine::Attachment` module also
+When a persistence plugin is loaded, the `Shrine::Attachment` module also
 automatically:

 * syncs Shrine's validation errors with the record